 Deleting a post is simple, just click on 'delete post' which appears in pink under each post.
 You will be asked to confirm you want to delete, or you can cancel at this stage.
 Please note that deleting a post will also remove all associated comments and likes.
 You can also delete an individual comment on its own by clicking the small pink X next to the comment.

 The deleted post will remain visible on the Monitor Community page, so that you can refer back to it if necessary, but it will disappear from the parent side of your Classlist site.
-Once deleted the post will have a greyed out 'post deleted' note; you cannot un-delete it.
+If another parent clicks on an old link to that post it will trigger the 'Whoops, this page is no longer available' message.
+Once deleted the post will have a greyed out 'post deleted' note in the Monitor community feed; you cannot un-delete it.
 Comments do not remain visible after deletion if they are deleted on their own.

 NB: You can also delete an announcement, though doing so will only remove it from the feed, it will not remove it from the 'Announcements' page.

 Things to consider when deleting someone else's post

 When deleting another user's post for breaking Classlist Community Guidelines, it is best to let the parent know because they won't get an automated notification saying you deleted it.
 If a post is removed without informing the creator, it can cause tension.
 If possible, send them a message letting them know that you are removing their content as it violates Classlist rules, but be understanding as the parent in question may not have realised.

 Our research with parents tells us they do not want their email used by other parents to send out marketing.